Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Additional Pre-training information

 \textbf{Settings for ImageNet-100} For ImageNet we more closely match the pre-training procedures of previous works.
 We use a batch size of 2048 and a smaller number of views for MMCR (4), and also use the full suite of augmentations from \citet{zbontar2021barlow}.
 For the sake of efficiency we train for a reduced number of epochs (200).
 For MMCR and SimCLR we modified the projector hidden dimensionality to be 4096 for the projector head, following the original work \cite{chen2020simple}.
 For Barlow Twins we used the recommended 2-layer MLP with hidden and output dimensions of 8192, and set $\lambda=5e-3$, however these hyperparameters were optimal for the full ImageNet dataset, and not neccesarrily for ImageNet-100.
 We were unable to achieve better downstream performance using a ResNet-50 backbone than what has previously been reported in the literature for this dataset with a ResNet-18 backbone, therefore we report the ResNet-18 performance reported in \citep{da2022solo}.
 For SimCLR we use $\tau = 0.1$ which is the recommended setting for larger batch sizes.

 \textbf{Settings for ImageNet-1k}: For ImageNet-1k we use mostly identical settings to ImageNet-100, but we increased the capacity of the projector network (using a 2 hidden layer MLP with hidden dimenisons of 8192 and output dimension of 512).
 We scaled the learning rate linearly with batch size: $\text{lr} = 0.6 \times \frac{\text{batch size}}{256}$.
 Additionally we reduce the number of pretraining epochs to 100.
+Finally for ImageNet-1k we found that employing a momentum encoder slightly boosted downstream performance (around +1\% on ImageNet frozen-linear evaluation).
+Specifically, an identical encoding network and projector architecture is initialized with the same parameters as the initial ``online'' network, and during training the weights of this ``momentum'' network track a slowly moving average of the online network parameters (only the online network parameters are updated via gradient descent).
+Each augmented view is passed through both the online and momentum networks, and the resultant embeddings are all averaged to form the centroid vector for a particular image in the batch.
+We used a momentum coefficient of 0.99.